Business Entity Basics: The Liability Shield

 In most instances, the corporate veil protects business owners from the debts and liabilities of the business.
 However, the breadth of the corporate veil varies from one form of entity to another.
 For example:

-• Limited Liability Partnerships (LLPs): In a limited liability partnership, each owner is shielded from personal liability for his co-owners’ mistakes.
-However, every owner is responsible for the general obligations and liabilities of the company.
-Nevertheless, because the law sometimes prohibits professionals like doctors, lawyers, and engineers from doing business as an LLC or a corporation, LLPs are still commonly used as liability-limiting vehicles.
+Limited Liability Partnerships (LLPs): In a limited liability partnership, each owner is shielded from personal liability for his co-owners’ mistakes.
+However, they are all responsible for the general obligations and liabilities of the company.
+Nevertheless, because the law sometimes prohibits professionals like doctors, lawyers, and engineers from doing business as an LLC or a corporation, LLPs are still commonly used liability-limiting vehicles.

-Choosing an appropriate business entity and correctly structuring it to protect your interests and effectively limit your personal liability is much easier with the help of competent professionals.
+Choosing a correct business entity and correctly structuring that entity to best limit your personal liability and protect your interests is much easier with the help of competent professionals, including experienced attorneys.